earthlab/NSS-Satellite-Imagery-with-NEON-AOP-Data/README.md

 # NSS-Satellite-Imagery-with-NEON-AOP-Data

-Tuesday AM
+Tuesday PM

-Clone this repository - there are example .ipynb notebooks for you to work with during the breakout session
+Clone this repository - there are example .ipynb notebooks for you to work with during the breakout sessions

 ```
 git clone https://github.com/earthlab/NSS-Satellite-Imagery-with-NEON-AOP-Data